tkn-tub/ns3-gym/doc/manual/source/tracing.rst

   ...
   helper.EnableAscii ("prefix", d);

-This would result in a number of ascii trace files being created, each of which follows the <prefix>-<node id>-<device id>.tr convention.
+This would result in a number of ASCII trace files being created, each of which follows the <prefix>-<node id>-<device id>.tr convention.
 Combining all of the traces into a single file is accomplished similarly to the examples above::